rundeck/docs/docs/learning/howto/calling-apis.md

 ## Additional Information

-- Link to [Example Job Definition](https://github.com/rundeck/welcome-project-community/blob/main/runbooks/yaml/HowTos/Calling_APIs_from_Rundeck.yaml) built using the steps above.
+- Link to [Example Job](https://github.com/rundeck/welcome-project-community/blob/main/runbooks/yaml/HowTos/Calling_APIs_from_Rundeck.yaml) built using the steps above.
+Download the YAML and use it in your Rundeck.
 - Official plugin description from [the plugin's GitHub repository](https://github.com/rundeck-plugins/http-step).
 - [Documentation on different HTTP methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).